adamlui/ai-apps/chatgpt-auto-refresh/greasemonkey/docs/README.md

 </a>
 <br><br>

-ChatGPT Auto Refresh relies on code from the powerful <a href="https://github.com/KudoAI/chatgpt.js">chatgpt.js</a> library (c) 2023–2024 <a href="https://www.kudoai.com">KudoAI</a> & contributors under the MIT license.
+ChatGPT Auto Refresh relies on code from the powerful <a href="https://github.com/KudoAI/chatgpt.js">chatgpt.js</a> library © 2023–2024 <a href="https://www.kudoai.com">KudoAI</a> & contributors under the MIT license.

 </div>
 </h6>